 Asiago bagels have the best texture: they have a classic shiny shell, chewy inside, and cheesy crust.
 Words simply cannot describe how delicious these fluffy and warm cheese bagels are!

 Asiago bagels go well with so many things.
 Plus, they make for the best meal prep breakfast or brunch.
 I love serving mine toasted with eggs, bacon, and sausage.
-Sometimes I even serve mine with some cream cheese or jam if you like sweet and salty combinations.
+Sometimes, I even serve mine with some cream cheese or jam if you like sweet and salty combinations.

 Why you'll love this recipe:

-- Made with 7 simple baking ingredients.
+- Simple Ingredients: Made with 7 simple baking ingredients.

 The taste and texture

-These homemade asiago bagels are chewy, airy, and fluffy.
-They are very similar to a New York-style bagel.
-The crust is nice and shiny, and the tops are layered with crispy cheese.
+They have a chewy, airy, and fluffy texture, just like a classic New York-style bagel.
+The crust is shiny, while the tops are layered with crispy, golden cheese.

 - Flour: For this asiago bagel recipe, you can use either bread flour or all-purpose flour.
 For the best fluffy and chewy bagel texture, I recommend bread flour which is higher in protein.
 Specifically, bread flour is 12.7% protein, and all-purpose is 11.7%.
 However, I have tested this recipe with both types of flour, and either works, so you pick!